Last Updated on March 2, 2023

 An adaptive sponsorship policy could also increase employee loyalty, lower employee stress and increase productivity once a sponsored employee is hired.
 It’s simple: making immigration barriers as seamless as possible makes for happy employees.

-In the case of termination, many companies (about half) have adopted a payback policy for green card expenses.
-This is a retention strategy that is designed to protect the organization and could help to attract dedicated workers.
+This retention strategy is designed to protect the organization and could help to attract dedicated workers.
 Often, a graduated payback policy is the best choice.
 For example, you could start with the employee covering the full cost of green card expenses if he or she terminates employment within six months of receiving permanent residency.
-And you could end with an employee covering 10 percent of the cost if he or she terminates employment within two years of receiving permanent residency.
+And you could end with an employee covering 10% of the cost if he or she terminates employment within two years of receiving permanent residency.

 Employers are starting to invest more and more in relevant perks for their global workforce, and it’s paying off.
-With 83 percent offering immigration-related perk packages, it is becoming increasingly difficult to compete for talent without them.

 Some of the most common perks organizations are offering include: